 The springs exert the most effort and wear out before other hardware parts.
 Springs are under extreme tension and do the heavy lifting.
 Steel also reacts with the elements; many springs break as the temperature drops.

 Can a Garage Door Work with One Spring?

 If your garage door has two or more springs and one spring breaks, we do not recommend trying to open the door.
-The torsion springs installed in your garage are rated to equally support your garage door’s weight.
+The torsion springs installed in your garage are rated to support your garage door’s weight equally.
 If you have two springs, they each exert half the effort required to operate your door.
 Three springs mean the door’s weight is spread across three springs, and four springs are the same.